 Local ADF&G personnel in six locations throughout the state of Alaska (Petersburg, Sitka, Juneau, Homer, Kodiak and Dutch Harbor) maintain close contact with groundfish fishers, processors and state/federal enforcement to maintain a high quality of accuracy in the submitted fish ticket records.
-The Interagency Electronic Reporting System - eLandings , seaLandings, and tLandings applications, with immediate data validation and business rules, has improved data quality and allows personnel to function at a higher level.
-User support on a 24/7 basis is being provided by NMFS Data Technicians and to GCI, an Alaska based telecommunications company.
+The Interagency Electronic Reporting System - eLandings, seaLandings, tLandings and eLogbook applications, with immediate data validation and business rules, has improved data quality and allows personnel to function at a higher level.
+User support on a 24/7 basis is being provided by GCI, an Alaska based telecommunications company.
+IFQ reporting support is provided by the NMFS Data Technicians.